twg/BlogPosts/2014-11-13-Securing-WordPress.md

     sudo service fail2ban restart

-**6. Monitor fail2ban logs and real testing**
+**6. Monitor Fail2Ban logs and real testing**

-fail2ban logs all banning and unbanning of IPs in `/var/log/fail2ban.log`
+Fail2Ban logs all banning and unbanning of IPs in `/var/log/fail2ban.log`.
 We simulated a brute force attack, by logging in ten times with the wrong username and password.

-Our fail2ban logged following:
+Our Fail2Ban daemon logged the following results:

     2014-11-26 22:10:01,782 fail2ban.server : INFO   Changed logging target to /var/log/fail2ban.log for Fail2ban v0.8.6
     2014-11-26 22:10:02,373 fail2ban.filter : INFO   Log rotation detected for /path/to/wordpress/access.log